 Where ooddle Fits

 ooddle is not a mobility specialist, but the Movement pillar includes mobility blocks scaled to your training load.
 We pair mobility prescriptions with sleep recovery and nutrition timing so the work compounds.
+The Recovery pillar makes sure you are not piling mobility on top of an exhausted system.
 Use a dedicated mobility app for the deep movement library and use ooddle to make sure the rest of your day supports the gains.
 Explorer (free) covers core mobility basics.
-Core ($29/mo) personalizes a runner-friendly weekly plan.
+Core ($12/mo) personalizes a runner-friendly weekly plan around your real training.
+Pass ($39/mo, coming soon) layers in deeper protocols.
+Many runners pair ooddle with GOWOD or Pliability and let each app do what it does best.